zdu-strong/transparent-republic/README.md

 ### 🔷 6.
 Lagged Oversight Space<br/>

-Amendments to the Constitution and laws take effect only after a delay.
-Certain fiscal expenditures are also delayed, giving citizens time to monitor officials and respond.<br/>
+Amendments to the Constitution and laws take effect only after a delay.<br/>

+New or modified plans for budget allocations from national or district reserves to various departments are subject to a 3-day delay, giving citizens time to monitor officials and respond.<br/>

 ### 🔷 7.
 Election & Continuity<br/>